BluntSlapp/bluntslapp.github.io/README.md

 Sam's Workshop.

+Most of the projects will be added once the actual site is what I consider to be perfect.

 Current Projects:

 Plazma: A retro FPS that is meant to be my personal tribute to my favorite era of gaming.
+Made for the 32x and Sega CD (Combined).

 Call of Duty Online Rearmed: An effort to translate and create private servers for the Chinese FPS Call of Duty Online.